Simulation framework

 VL: array_like

-Array of primitive state vectors on the left sides of the interfaces
+Array of primitive fluid variables on the left sides of the interfaces.

 VR: array_like

-Array of primitive state vectors on the right sides of the interfaces
+Array of primitive fluid variables on the right sides of the interfaces.
+Must have the same dimensions as VL.

 Returns: